ava11235/it216/week8_fragments.md

 A fragment defines and manages its own layout, has its own lifecycle, and can handle its own input events.
 However, Fragments must be hosted by an activity or another fragment.

-Fragments implement the "master-detail design pattern," where one the "master" keeps a list of items and selecting an item from the list shows the item's "detail."

 Fragments make apps more modular.

 When fragments need data from the hosted activity, an activity uses fragment arguments to provide data to the fragment.

+### Design Patterns

+The singleton pattern is a software design pattern that only permits the instantiation of a class to a single object.
+A class that implements the singleton pattern is called a singleton.
+Singleton pattern is commonly used in multi-threaded and database applications.

+Fragments implement the "master-detail design pattern," where one the "master" keeps a list of items and selecting an item from the list shows the item's "detail."

 ### Examples:
 1. The Band Database app (zyBooks)